Murder of Morris Adler: Events of February 12

-At approximately 11:40am on Saturday, February 12, 1966, Wishnetsky entered the sanctuary of Congregation Shaarey Zedek, where Rabbi Adler was leading Saturday morning Shabbat services during a Bar Mitzvah.
+At approximately 11:40am on Saturday, February 12, 1966, Wishnetsky entered the sanctuary of Congregation Shaarey Zedek, where Rabbi Adler was leading Saturday morning Shabbat services during the Bar Mitzvah ceremony of one Steven Frank.
 Adler had just finished delivering a sermon regarding the Assassination of Abraham Lincoln, on the occasion of Lincoln's birthday.
 Wishnetsky's parents were in attendance.

 Approaching the rabbi, Wishnetsky raised his revolver and said "I have a statement to make.
 Everybody off the bimah except Rabbi Adler," then fired once into the ceiling.

 Wishnetsky took to the bimah, where he spoke again, reading aloud from a prepared speech: "This congregation is a travesty and an abomination.
 It has made a mockery by its phoniness and hypocrisy of the beauty and spirit of Judaism.
 With this act I protest a humanly horrifying and hence unacceptable situation."
 He turned to Adler and shot him twice, in the forearm and head.
 Wishnetsky then turned the gun on himself.

 Although Adler initially remained conscious, the first bullet had ricocheted off his arm and lodged inside his head.
 Both he and Wishnetsky, still alive, were taken to nearby Providence Hospital.

 Rabbi Morris Adler's grave monument at Clover Hill Park Cemetery in Birmingham, Michigan.

 Wishnetsky died four days later on February 16.
 Adler remained in a coma for nearly a month before dying on the morning of March 11.
 Both men were buried in the congregation's cemetery in Birmingham, Michigan.
 Between 6,000 and 20,000 people attended Adler's funeral, and his death was reported in newspapers around the world.